exonum/exonum-doc/src/get-started/create-service.md

 # Cryptocurrency Tutorial: How to Create Services

 In this demo we create a single-node blockchain network that implements a minimalistic cryptocurrency.
-The networks accepts two types of transactions: create a wallet with a default balance, and transfer money between wallets.
+The network accepts two types of transactions: creates a wallet with a default balance and transfers money between wallets.

 You can view and download the full source code of this demo [here](https://github.com/exonum/cryptocurrency).